I hate hospitals with a passion.

 I have always been very open and honest about this part of my life with my friends, my family, and my colleagues.
 In a perfect world, I don't think it's anyone else's business, but I do think there is value in standing up and being counted.
 I’m not an activist, but I am a human being and I don't give that up by being a journalist.

-Since my early days as a reporter, I have worked hard to accurately and fairly portray 19447_001_1563_CCgay and lesbian people in the media - and to fairly and accurately portray those who for whatever reason disapprove of them.
+Since my early days as a reporter, I have worked hard to accurately and fairly portray gay and lesbian people in the media - and to fairly and accurately portray those who for whatever reason disapprove of them.
 It is not part of my job to push an agenda, but rather to be relentlessly honest in everything I see, say and do.
 I’ve never wanted to be any kind of reporter other than a good one, and I do not desire to promote any cause other than the truth.

 Being a journalist, traveling to remote places, trying to understand people from all walks of life, telling their stories, has been the greatest joy of my professional career, and I hope to continue doing it for a long time to come.
 But while I feel very blessed to have had so many opportunities as a journalist, I am also blessed far beyond having a great career.